goofy2k/ESP32_faust2api/README.md

 ### `const char* getJSONUI()`
-Returns the JSON description of the UI of the Faust object.
+Returns the JSON description of the UI of the Faust object.   :white_check_mark:

 ---